matloff/FarewellAddress/Address.md

 # Thanks

+I've been blessed with a wonderful family, whose love, humor and wisdom are inspiring and humbling.
 I continue to believe that being an academic is the best job in the world.
-I've been extremely fortunate to be in this line of work, and thank everyone who has made it possible.
-I've been blessed with a wonderful family, whose love, humor and wisdom are inspiring and humbling.
+I've been extremely fortunate to be in this line of work, and I thank everyone who has made it possible.
 My heartfelt thanks to all!